patatorre/patatorre/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on:
-  - Python jukebox with touchcreen inteface
+  - Python jukebox for touchcreen interface
   - Some python scripts that use Discord, so I can throw them on the cloud and interact with them on my phone
   - A display script for attract-mode frontend for arcade emulation (this:https://attractmode.org/)